-- 9.2.15 To receive reports where the arrangements for agreeing or letting contracts have not met the requirements of these regulations. - 9.2.16 To approve all contracts where the Police and Crime Commissioner is the supplier. - 9.2.17 To maintain a record of all contracts signed.
+9.3.12 To receive reports where the arrangements for agreeing or letting contracts have not met the requirements of these regulations.

+- 9.3.13 To approve the terms of standard contracts - 9.3.14 To approve all contracts where the Police and Crime Commissioner is the supplier. - 9.3.15 To ensure that there is a record of all signed contracts over £10,000.

-- 9.2.18 To make sure that the Police and Crime Commissioner achieves best value. - 9.2.19 To make sure that all contracts are in line with Financial and Contract Regulations. - 9.2.20 To consult the Monitoring Officer and provide guidance on any relevant financial matter. - 9.2.21 To consult the Monitoring Officer and recommend action if arrangements for agreeing contracts have not met the requirements of these Financial and contract regulations.
+9.3.16 To make sure that the Police and Crime Commissioner achieves best value.

+9.3.17 To make sure that all contracts are in line with Financial and Contract Regulations.

+9.3.18 To consult the Monitoring Officer and provide guidance on any relevant financial matter relevant to these financial and contract regulations.

+9.3.19 To consult the Monitoring Officer and recommend action if arrangements for agreeing contracts have not met the requirements of these Financial and contract regulations.